reedspool/reeds-website-old/docs/technology.md

 This project also extensively uses the Typescript configuration `"paths"` to reference internal libraries by name instead of by relative paths.
 When you see `"@lib/"` in an `import` statement, this is possible because of this configuration in the nearest `tsconfig.json` file.
 This supports the [Library/Application](architecture-libs-and-apps.md) idea without complicated and fragile file paths everywhere.

-The `"paths"` configuration enables the Typescript compiler to find the modules to check types, but it does not modify the compilation output.
-[These docs](https://github.com/TypeStrong/ts-node#why-is-this-not-built-in-to-ts-node) explain it more thoroughly.
+The `"paths"` configuration enables the Typescript compiler to find the modules to check types, but it does not modify the compilation output as [these docs](https://github.com/TypeStrong/ts-node#why-is-this-not-built-in-to-ts-node) explain.
 Thus, those `"@lib/"` custom names show up in the `dist` JavaScript files.
 Unfortunately, Node needs extra help to interpret those custom names.
 Enter the [tsconfig-paths package](https://www.npmjs.com/package/tsconfig-paths).
-Once installed, the additional option to the `node` executable `-r tsconfig-paths/register` will reuse the paths defined in `tsconfig.json`.
+The additional option to the `node` executable `-r tsconfig-paths/register` will reuse the paths defined in `tsconfig.json`.

 ## NodeJS